a1anna/selegi.org/about.md

 ---
-layout: default
+layout: page
-title: About
+title: About Selegi
+permalink: /about/
 ---

-# About

-This is my website!
-I built it using GitHub Pages and Jekyll.
+Selegi is a community-driven token rooted in Pacific values and modern tech.
+Our mission is to make payments simple for families, vendors, and diaspora.